• Skip to primary navigation

 A fine mesh sieve is helpful for straining out the pumpkin pulp from the creamer to help create a smoother texture. (which you can leave in if you want, it’s really a personal preference thing).
 I end up using my fine mesh sieve a ton in my kitchen, so would say it’s a great addition to your kitchen tools if you do not have one.

-How to Make DIY Pumpkin Spice Creamer
+How to Make Pumpkin Spice Creamer

 process shot showing how to make homemade pumpkin spice creamer. the ingredients are in a small saucepan on the stove being whisked together.